wvictor14/EPIC_annotation/README.md

 I started with the default annotations provided by Illumina.
 I used two files, the latest b4 annotation (*MethylationEPIC_v-1-0_B4.csv*), and the list of probes that are missing between b3 and b2 (*MethylationEPIC Missing Legacy CpG (v1.0_B3 vs. v1.0_B2) Annotations.csv*).
 Both can be found on the product files list from [Illumina's website](https://support.illumina.com/downloads/infinium-methylationepic-v1-0-product-files.html).

 Using the intersection of these two lists of probes, I used the provided genomic location (chromomsome and position) to map annotations to each cpg.
 Note that Illumina's provided annotations are based on hg19.

+> an example of the starting coordinates from Illumina that this annotation is based on

 <table class="table table-striped table-hover table-condensed table-responsive" style="margin-left: auto; margin-right: auto;">
  <thead>